 As a VA-approved and military-friendly community lender, Contour Mortgage is honored to assist active service members, veterans, and eligible surviving spouses in achieving home ownership.

-Suitable for primary residence home purchases or improvement projects, borrowers must have served at least six months active duty.
-Reservists and National Guard members are eligible after six years, or active duty for a minimum 181 days.
+Established during World War II to ensure those who served could effectively care for their families, VA loans are suitable for primary residence home purchases or improvement projects.
+Borrowers must have served at least six months active duty— reservists and National Guard members are eligible after six years, or active duty for a minimum 181 days.
 Combat military personnel serving 90 days could also qualify.

 Similar to USDA loans, these don’t require a minimum down payment or mortgage insurance.
 Additional benefits include lower closing costs and DTI requirements, and credit counseling.

 VA loans acquired after March 1, 1988 are assumable by qualified borrowers.